ieeta-pt/PatientFM/README.md

 ### Documentation

+PatientFM is an end-to-end hybrid solution composed of a Rule-based Engine that integrates Deep Learning approaches for entity extraction.
-More documentation on how to use the system is available [here](https://github.com/bioinformatics-ua/PatientFM/blob/master/src/).
+For more documentation on how to use the system, please check the instructions provided [here](https://github.com/bioinformatics-ua/PatientFM/blob/master/src/).

 ### Team
   * João F. Silva<sup id="a1">[1](#f1)</sup>